Getting your Trinity Audio player ready...

 “As I said, I understand.
 You’re just doing your job.”

-The lead officer turned to leave, but Bob lingered a little longer, gazing at us for a short time and then moving on.
+The lead officer turned to leave, but Bob lingered a little longer, staring at us for a short time and then moving on.
 With the guards’ backs turned, neither Weird Nikki nor I missed the opportunity to flip the bird to the trio of run-tell-that.

 “Alright, let’s get away from here.”

-On Jammer’s somewhat pushy suggestion, we started walking toward the exit.
+At Jammer’s somewhat pushy suggestion, we started walking toward the exit.

 “So what was that all about?”